Click Here for New Survey Results:

 This solicitation targeted toxicology laboratories performing DUID testing and analysis of specimens submitted in motor vehicle fatalities to attain the most comprehensive review of drug testing practices in order to provide the most accurate and appropriate recommendations for toxicological testing.

-- First, a survey was distributed to toxicology laboratories throughout the US and Canada will be conducted to collect information regarding each laboratory’s testing practices in suspected drug impaired driving cases, specifically on their drug sampling matrices, scope of testing, cutoff concentrations for each drug analyzed, and whether they are in compliance with the 2013 guidelines and recommendations.
+- First, a survey was distributed to toxicology laboratories throughout the US and Canada to collect information regarding each laboratory’s testing practices in suspected drug impaired driving cases, specifically on their drug sampling matrices, scope of testing, cutoff concentrations for each drug analyzed, and whether they are in compliance with the 2017 guidelines and recommendations.

 - Second, the data was compiled and analyzed.

-- Third, the results of the survey will be reviewed and discussed at a consensus meeting, where toxicology experts will aid in revising the 2013 guidelines and recommendations.
+- Third, the results of the survey will be reviewed and discussed in a consensus panel via a virtual meeting, where toxicology experts will aid in revising the 2017 guidelines and recommendations.

 - Fourth, the new guidelines and recommendations will be peer reviewed and published to encourage adoption throughout toxicology laboratories.
 The detailed survey report data will be made available both in online format and through presentation at professional meetings.

-Send survey to laboratories.
-Follow up calls to target laboratories for completion of survey or clarifications.
+- March – April 2020: Send survey to laboratories.
+Follow up emails to target laboratories for completion of survey or clarifications.

 PERSONNEL AND CONTACT INFORMATION